ddd9898/DeepNano/README.md

 | DeepNano-seq | 1.15 | 2.27 | 6.92  | 20.3 |
 | DeepNano     | 2.30 | 4.62 | 13.92 | 40.8 |

 Time units are in hours.
-The prediction was made on a 40G A100.

 ***